 Campus Library Location Email Phone MCC B.J.
-Harrison Library For Fall 2021, Tiger Room, Student Activities Center (location for Spring 2021 TBA) mcclibrary@iavalley.edu 641-844- 5690 ECC Osgood Library Kruse-Main Building ecclibrary@iavalley.edu 641-648- 8560
+Harrison Library enter from 400 or 300 hallways mcclibrary@iavalley.edu 641-844- 5690 ECC Osgood Library Kruse-Main Building ecclibrary@iavalley.edu 641-648- 8560

 Library Services

 A staff member is on duty whenever the library is open to assist in locating and using resources.
 A "help desk" chat feature is available on the library websites, and is staffed whenever the library is open.
 There are tables, seating areas and conference rooms which offer a variety of study space.
 Computer work stations are located in each library for student and public use (ECC Library also houses a computer lab).
 Also available to students through the library are eBooks, newspapers, career information, a fax machine and many more services.